pedrou2000/pedrou2000/README.md

 Final year student of the Double Degree in Computer Science and Mathematics.

-I have a huge number of interests, including: Quantum Computation, Mathematical Finance, Cloud Services, Artificial Intelligence, Cybersecurity and Abstract Mathematics.
+I have a huge number of interests, including: Artificial Intelligence and Machine Learning, Quantum Computation, Mathematical Finance, Cloud Services, Cybersecurity and Abstract Mathematics.

 <!--
 **pedrou2000/pedrou2000** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.